Generative Research Printer

 Initially, the inconspicious black box was placed on the pedestal awaiting its participants, however witnessing a few mishaps, a single line instruction was added, plus an arrow to direct people to the interaction.

-In the code, seven different variants were programmed to print in sequence, hopefully eliminating a repeat print within a group of participants, but restrictive enough that data review afterwards wouldn't be too intensive.
+In the code, seven different variants were programmed to print in sequence, hopefully eliminating a repeat print within a group of participants, but restrictive enough that trends would be able to appear.

 Across the five days of the show, we observed many people not only stopping to engage with the interaction, but also to look at the visual display of receipts, read what others had written, photograph (and selfie!) the display.